tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-madcap-central-review.md

 date: 2017-01-16 17:00:00
 ---

 Here’s an introductory video with more details:

-<iframe width="640" height="360" src="https://www.youtube.com/embed/7gCKuRKmSHQ" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lqa2LqOGYIE" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
 You can view more videos about MadCap Central here: [madcapsoftware.com/videos/central](http://www.madcapsoftware.com/videos/central/)

 With MadCap Central, you can do the following: